Lost Sydney: Monorail

 Long regarded as the ugly duckling of the Sydney's transport network, the monorail hit peak popularity levels on 30th June 2013, with 1500 people vying to be a part of its last ride through the city before being torn down.
 Sadly for its small band of devotees, Sydney Monorail just never quite fit in with the hustle and bustle of big city living.

-Unveiled in 1988 to service the needs of commuters and tourists alike, its introduction coincided with the high profile redevelopment of Darling Harbour, from gritty working class port to entertainment, shopping and conference mecca, a lasting symbol of our coming of age boom-time and in fact the crowning achievement of Barrie Unsworth s tenure as premier.
-The decision to build the monorail over other forms of rail (e.g. light rail) was in the eyes of many a political decision that came under attack from day one.
-Light rail would have been $20 million cheaper to build, service more passengers per hour and cost 40% less for a ticket, but the monorail system prevailed.
+Unveiled in 1988 to service the needs of commuters and tourists alike, its introduction coincided with the high profile redevelopment of Darling Harbour, from gritty working class port to entertainment, shopping and conference mecca, a lasting symbol of Australia's coming of age boom-time.
+The decision to build the monorail over other forms of rail (e.g. light rail) was in the eyes of many, a political decision that came under attack from day one.
+Light rail would have been cheaper to build, service more passengers per hour and cost 40% less for a ticket, but the monorail system prevailed.